dblessing/dblessing.github.io/_posts/2015-06-27-fun-with-ruby-arrays.markdown

 ```

 Since `current_rules` and `desired_rules` both have `rule_number: 100` they are deleted from both arrays.
-That seems fine, but what happened when that element got removed from the `desired_rules` array I am currently
+That seems fine, but what happened to `desired_rules` (remember, the array I'm currently iterating over)?
-iterating over?

 `desired_rules` now looks like this:

 ```ruby